 Why Medicare Advantage Plans Need to Up Their Digital Experience

 Earlier this week, I had the privilege of making some opening remarks during the Fierce Health Payer Virtual Series, “Medicare Advantage’s Evolution: A look at the latest in supplemental benefits, high-tech solutions, and star ratings.”
-I preceded a fireside chat featuring Centers for Medicare & Medicaid Services (CMS) Administrator Seema Verma who spoke on where Medicare Advantage is today and where it’s headed in the future.
+I preceded a fireside chat featuring Centers for Medicare & Medicaid Services (CMS) Administrator Seema Verma who spoke on where the Medicare Advantage digital experience is today and where it’s headed in the future.
 It’s clear that MA is growing in beneficiaries and coverage–and there’s an emphasis on improving transparency and customer experience.

 Delivering the right digital solutions